williamphk/Useless-Web/README.md

 The `uncheckAll` function unchecks all cells, clearing the board.
 The `printGameOverWithCheckbox` function prints "GAME OVER" on the game board using checked checkboxes.

+## Dependencies
+No external libraries or dependencies are required for this code.
+It runs purely on vanilla JavaScript.